The Complete Persepolis Book Summary - The Complete Persepolis Book explained in key points

 What is The Complete Persepolis about?

-The Complete Persepolis (2003) is a graphic memoir by Marjane Satrapi that tells the story of her childhood and adolescence in Iran during the Islamic Revolution.
-Through her unique perspective and expressive illustrations, Satrapi provides a deep and personal account of growing up in a time of political and social unrest.
+The Complete Persepolis is a graphic memoir by Marjane Satrapi that tells the story of her childhood and early adulthood in Iran during and after the Islamic Revolution.
+Through beautiful black-and-white illustrations, Satrapi shares her experiences of war, oppression, and finding her own identity.
+It offers a unique and personal perspective on a significant period in history.

 Who should read The Complete Persepolis?